 What is Bitcoin Mining?

-Once a new block is created in the blockchain, which occurs approximately every 10 minutes a reward of 6.25 Bitcoins gets distributed across all participants.
+Once a new block is created in the blockchain, which occurs approximately every 10 minutes a reward of 6.25 BTC gets distributed across all participants.
 This is a reward for the so-called ‘mining’ process, which is spending the electric and computational power for the maintenance of the network.
 Mining involves a lot of people and specialized companies worldwide and creates the basic value of Bitcoin.

 Who invented Bitcoin?